 Want to see pandas in China?
 What about the chance to volunteer with pandas?
 Here's what you should know.

-That's right, I said volunteer with pandas!
+Everyone loves pandas, but you can go a step further and actually volunteer with these cuties if you know where to go.
 That is probably the only thing better than just seeing them from behind a fence.
-Our ILP China volunteers make special trips out just to see these pandas (because it just makes their ILP vacations that much better).
+Our ILP China volunteers make special trips out just to see these pandas.

 To volunteer with the pandas, you're going to need to go to Shenshuping Panda Base.
 You will participate in a pre-work training where you will learn everything you need to know about feeding, cleaning and playing with the pandas.
 You'll then participate in a full day of activities with the animals, which we love.

 About the Shenshuping Panda Base